Leadership

 Servant leadership is a style where the leader prioritizes the growth, wellbeing, and success of their team above their own status.
 The servant leadership definition centers on serving first, then leading, by removing obstacles and developing people.

-What are some leadership examples?
+What are some leadership examples and qualities?

 What is transformational leadership?